Skyscanner/slate/source/includes/_flights_live_prices.md

     -H "Content-Type: application/x-www-form-urlencoded"
 ```

-For group pricing a Booking Details request must be made to get the deeplink with additional information such as number of passengers.
+If you set `groupPricing` to `false` when creating the session, a Booking Details request must be made to get the deeplink with additional information such as number of passengers.

 > The url is provided in the response of the live prices: